TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Fixed: Using mbShowCodeTalker - "Show Code Talker" option on a save before meeting him causing infinite load - thanks junguler for the report.
 Fixed: Quick heli pull-out toggle no longer triggers if idroid open.
 Fixed: FreeCam code not disabling when changing level.

-New for r199:
-Fixed: Crashland event not triggering injury.
-Feature: Pause/resume playing cutscenes by pressing Quickdive
-Feature: Restart cutscene by pressing Reload

-Option: disableOutOfBoundsChecks - Disable out of bounds checks - Disables the out of mission area visual noise and game over checks.
-(via Debug menu)
-Option: disableGameOver - Disable game over - disables various game over screens.
-(via Debug menu)
-Fun for testing things out, but likely breaking things.

-New for r198:
-NOTE: Infinite Heavens MGS_TPP\mod folder has been restructured, if manually updating back up ih_save.lua, delete MGS_TPP\mod folder, copy the new folder entirely from Infinite Heaven zip, the put ih_save in mod\saves

-Fixed: Legendary animal sideops not completing on fulton - thanks iponomama for the report.

-Fixed: Afghanistan quests with unique bodies (Armor, Wandering MB soldiers) being invisible, was broken since r155 - thanks everyone for the reports.

-Fixed: Soldiers having no heads on Mission 43 "Shining Lights Even In Death" - thanks AustrianWarMachine for the report.

 Disclaimer:
 ------------------------------